Stability and dynamics across magnetic phases of vortex-bright type excitations in spinor Bose-Einstein condensates: Static properties of VBV and BVB spinor excitations

 Investigating the stability of both configurations we find that, as their AF counterparts, VBV and BVB stationary states experience stable intervals of existence.
 This result can be verified by inspecting the BdG spectra shown in Fig.~\ref{fig_5}$(\rm{a_1})$ for the VBV solution and in Fig.~\ref{fig_5}$(\rm{a_2})$ and $(\rm{b_2})$ for the BVB one.
 Notice that in both cases and for the parametric intervals shown, all eigenfrequencies maintain their real nature, i.e., $\Im(\Omega)=0$.
 However, these structures further feature narrow $q$ intervals where oscillatory instabilities occur.
 One such example is presented regarding the VBV entity for $q=-1.2$ in the BdG spectrum of Fig.~\ref{fig_5}$(\rm{b_1})$.
 Similarly to the AF cases discussed above, also here the emergence of an eigenfrequency quartet is observed, that owes its presence to the collision of the higher-lying negative energy mode, $AM_3$, with a positive energy one.
 Importantly though, and also in sharp contrast to the AF VBV solutions, three instead of two AMs appear in the spectrum of this configuration.
 As stated earlier, since two vortices participate in this configuration two anomalous mode pairs are to be expected for this stationary state.
 Thus, we initially investigate further the presence of the lowest-lying mode, namely $AM_1$.
-This mode appears remarkably close to the zero eigenfrequency axis and remains in near the latter as $q$ is varied till its destabilization slightly below the threshold separating the EA and the EP i.e. at $q=-0.2$.
-It is found to be responsible, via its eigenvector, for a change in the width of the VBV configuration while it further causes a slight tilting of the VBV entity in both spatial directions.
-I.e., this is a mode involving inter-component dynamics, rather than the intra-component ones associated with the vorticity of the VBV structure (see also below).
+This mode appears remarkably close to the zero eigenfrequency axis and remains near the latter as $q$ is varied till its destabilization slightly below the threshold separating the EA and the EP, i.e. at $q=-0.2$. $\Delta \Psi_{\pm 1}(x,y)$ has a four {\it lobe} spatial distribution closely resembling a $3d_{xy}$ orbital configuration which is further found to be slightly rotated counterclockwise with respect to the $x=0$ axis.
+A similar outcome is evidenced for $S=2$ VBV solutions as discussed in Appendix~\ref{sec:appendix} and visualized e.g in Fig.~\ref{fig_7} $(\rm{h_1})$.
+On the other hand, $AM_1$ has a vanishing impact on the relevant bright component, with $\Delta \Psi_{0}(x,y)\sim 10^{-8}$.
 Particularly, $AM_1$ leads dynamically to an anisotropic spatial elongation of the two vortices that perform a precessional type of motion but with the vortices in the $m_F=\pm 1$ components rotating with a $\pi$ phase difference among each other and a bright soliton that remains put throughout the evolution.
+As such, this is a mode involving inter-component dynamics, rather than the intra-component ones, associated with the vorticity of the VBV structure.